CSCfi/csc-user-guide/docs/support/tutorials/ml-starting.md

     CIFAR10 data.
 You can of course replace that with your own code, for example from your laptop.

 In the Files browser you can view a file by simply clicking on it.
+In particular check the main source code in `cifar10_cnn.py`.
+Towards the end of the file you can see the command line options.
+Notice that `--data_path` is a required option, it is the path to where the dataset is stored.

 You can edit a file by clicking on the file-specific menu (three dots) and selecting *Edit*, as shown below.

 ![How to edit a file in Puhti web](../../img/ood-edit-example.png)